 This 2021 job aid was developed to supplement hurricane response activities (post-storm derelict vessel and HAZMAT identification and removal), providing a guide for the use of consumer-grade small UAS (sUAS) with photo and video capability.

 Uncrewed Aircraft Systems Oil Spill Response Job Aid

 This 2021 job aid provides a guide for the effective use of consumer-grade small UAS (sUAS) with photo and video capability during oil spill response, and was developed to supplement the Shoreline Assessment Manual.
 Although this guidance is written for oil spills, it may also be useful for hazmat discharges or marine debris events.

 Trajectory Analysis Handbook

 This 2002 guidebook explains the basic concepts involved in analyzing the trajectory of spilled oil, including an overview of the physical processes that affect oil movement and behavior in the marine environment.
 It can help the spill responder and planner understand physical processes and potential uncertainties as they incorporate trajectory analysis into the response.
-This job aid is not available for purchase at this time.

 Open Water Oil Identification Job Aid for Aerial Observation